higherintelligence/Check-Point-Firewall-Administration-R81.10-/Errata/README.md

 Contact customercare@packetpub.com and mention the book title in the subject of your mesages for assistance, or report Errata at www.packtpub.com/support/errata and fill in the form.

 Errata are laid out separately by chapter in this folder.
+In a  number of cases, the author graciously provided assistance in identifying where I made mistakes, and how to correct them.